withastro/docs/src/pages/installation.md

 npm init astro
 ```

 Run this command in your terminal to start our `create-astro` Installer.
-Letting you walk through setting up a new project.
+Letting you walk through setting up a new Astro project.

 ```bash
 mkdir <project-name>